-Once projects have been approved for funding by the Minister for Police, the Department of Justice and Regulation will prepare a funding agreement that includes a standard set of terms and conditions, and project-specific reporting requirements.
+Once projects have been approved for funding by the Minister for Crime Prevention, the Department of Justice and Community Safety will prepare a funding agreement that includes a standard set of terms and conditions, and project-specific reporting requirements.

 The funding agreement will be adjusted for each successful application, based on information provided by the applicant.